Kevin Webster

+Kevin is protective of his two daughters Rosie Webster (Emma Collinge, Helen Flanagan) and Sophie Webster (Ashleigh Middleton, Emma Woodward, Brooke Vincent) along with their mother Sally Webster (Sally Dynevor).
+His notable storylines have originally centered on his on-and-off romantic chemistry with Sally that involved two separate marriages, the first of which ended after he had a tryst with local neighbour Natalie Horrocks (Denise Welch); and then his second marriage with Sally collapsed beyond repair after he embarked on a long-running affair with fellow resident Molly Dobbs (Vicky Binns) that ultimately led to him fathering her son Jack (Kyran Bowes) after her untimely death in a tram crash amid the show's 50th anniversary live episode.
+His other major plotlines have included a short-lived marriage with his second spouse Alison Wakefield (Naomi Radcliffe); having separate romances with Sally's old rivals Jenny Bradley (Sally Ann Matthews) and Anna Windass (Debbie Rush) on respective occasions; getting involved in a feud with Anna's villainous rapist Pat Phelan (Connor McIntyre); having to care for Jack after he was diagnosed with sepsis that caused the latter to require foot amputation before helping him with treatment; getting remarried to Abi Franklin (Sally Carman); and being diagnosed with testicular cancer.

 Creation

 Casting

 Actor Michael Le Vell auditioned for the role and landed the part after he had played another character called Neil Grimshaw, a newspaper delivery boy who worked at The Kabin.

 Characterisation

 Kevin is very much a family man and looks out for them.
 ITV publicity say of the character: "A no-nonsense garage mechanic who likes an uncomplicated life and his tea on the table when he comes home from work.".
 In the book 'Life in The Street' by Graeme Kay, Kevin is described as a very cheerful yet cautious character.

 Development

 Background

 Kevin is the son of Bill (Peter Armitage) and Alison Webster.
 Kevin's mother died of cancer when he was just 15 years old and this experience traumatised him.
 He first appears in 1983, as an apprentice mechanic working for Brian Tilsley (Chris Quinten).
 His father Bill and his younger sister, Debbie (Sue Devaney), later join him.
 Initially his life consists of working by day and drinking with friends Terry Duckworth (Nigel Pivaro) and Curly Watts (Kevin Kennedy) in the evening.
 He dates Mandie Whitworth, a friend of Terry's girlfriend and Michelle Robinson and meets his long term love interest, Sally Seddon (Sally Dynevor), in 1986 and they later marry.
 The Websters buy Number 13 from Hilda Ogden (Jean Alexander) after she leaves to work as a doctor's housekeeper.